Emotions can run high when communicating trust and estate plans with family.

 If you don’t already have a relationship with your bank, that’s okay.
 Simply reach out to a personal banker and request a referral to help with estate planning.

 Your financial professional can help make sure everyone is working together on your behalf.
-“When you involve professionals in the process, you essentially create a road map for everyone involved,” Hermann says.
+“When you involve professionals in the process, you essentially create a road map for everyone involved,” Garvey says.

 Successfully navigating family dynamics and establishing your trust plan is an important financial accomplishment.
 While the process may seem daunting at times, keep moving forward.
 Rely on your team of professionals to coach your family through the process and try to view the experience as a way to draw your family even closer together.